 Every person has a privilege to refuse to disclose his theological opinion or religious belief unless his adherence or non-adherence to such an opinion or belief is material to an issue in the action or proceeding other than that of his credibility as a witness.

 Note: The Commission approves this rule.
 Although the Commission is unaware of any California cases recognizing this privilege, the Commission believes that if we do not now have the privilege we should have it.

 RULE 31.
 POLITICAL VOTE.

 Every person has a privilege to refuse to disclose the tenor of his vote at a political election unless the judge finds that the vote was cast illegally.

 Note: The Commission approves this rule.
 Although the Commission is unaware of any California cases recognizing this privilege, it seems probable that the California courts would recognize the privilege if the occasion for doing so presented itself.
 The rule is considered necessary to protect the secrecy of the ballot.

 RULE 32.
 TRADE SECRET.

-The owner of a trade secret has a privilege, which may be claimed by him or his agent or employee, to refuse to disclose the secret and to -11- #30, #31 & #32 prevent other persons from disclosing it if the judge finds that the allowance of the privilege will not tend to conceal fraud or otherwise work injustice.
+The owner of a trade secret has a privilege, which may be claimed by him or his agent or employee, to refuse to disclose the secret and to prevent other persons from disclosing it if the judge finds that the allowance of the privilege will not tend to conceal fraud or otherwise work injustice.

 Note: The Commission approves this rule.
 In our 1957 Discovery Act (CCP § 2019(b)) we have at least an indirect recognition of the existence in this state of this privilege.
 The Commission approves the provision of the Uniform Rule that the privilege will be allowed only if the allowance of the privilege will not tend to "conceal fraud or otherwise work injustice."
-The Commission recognizes that the limits of the privilege are uncertain and will have to be worked out through judicial decisions. -12- Note: The Commission has disapproved the adoption of Uniform Rule 33.
+The Commission recognizes that the limits of the privilege are uncertain and will have to be worked out through judicial decisions.